RyanDaDeng/laravel-google-recaptcha-v3/README.md

 Remember to turn on the service by enable is_service_enabled to be true.

 For more details please check comments in config file.

+#### Rendering View
+- Pass your action name in render(...) function
+- Each action should have its own mapped id which you have specified in setting file.

 ``` html
 {!!  \RyanDeng\GoogleReCaptcha\Facades\GoogleReCaptchaV3::render($action1,$action2) !!}